anc2001/CVBattleship/README.md

 ![](https://i.imgur.com/cSoSDOz.jpg)

-The following libraries are used as well, make sure that they are installed
-* Colorama
-* OpenCV
-* Skimage

 Make sure a video camera is also connected to the current system and place it infront of the Battleship board in question

 ## Calibration